ava-labs/hypersdk/README.md

 ### Multidimensional Fee Pricing
-Instead of mapping transaction resource usage to a one-dimensional unit (i.e. "gas"), the `hypersdk` utilizes five independently parameterized unit dimensions (bandwidth, compute, storage[read], storage[create], storage[modify]) to meter activity on `hypervms`.
+Instead of mapping transaction resource usage to a one-dimensional unit (i.e. "gas"), the `hypersdk` utilizes five independently parameterized unit dimensions (bandwidth, compute, storage[read], storage[create], storage[modify]) to meter activity on a `hypervm`.
-Each unit dimension has a unique metering schedule (i.e. how many units each instance of resource usage costs, like reading a key from disk) and target per rolling 10s window.
+Each unit dimension has a unique metering schedule (i.e. how many units each resource interaction costs, like reading a key from disk), target, and max usage per rolling 10s window.

-When resources are precisely metered, network resources can be better priced and thus better utilized by network participants.
+When resources are individually metered, network resources can be better priced and thus better utilized by network participants.
 For example, a one-dimensional unit requires a VM designer to compare storage access, bandwidth, and compute on a [single plane](https://github.com/ava-labs/coreth/blob/master/params/protocol_params.go).
+Significant usage of any resource could drive the price of all resource usage up, even if said resource is not utilized at all.
+For example, a smart contract that counts to 10,000,000 may use only compute...

 If you are interested in learning more about the theory behind multidimensional fee pricing, [Dynamic Pricing for Non-fungible Resources: Designing Multidimensional Blockchain Fee Markets](https://arxiv.org/abs/2208.07919) provides a great analysis.

+#### Invisible Support
+To enable support for multidimensional fees, a `hypervm` implementer doesn't need to do anything!

 #### Avoiding Complex Consruction
-When generating a transaction, all users need to specify is the max fee that they will pay.
-The amount of units used are inferred...
+With so many unit prices to specify, you may be concerned that transaction construction is very complex (specify 5 max units and 5 max unit prices).
+Users, however, only need to specify the `MaxFee` they'll pay across all unit dimensions.

+When determining if a transaction can be executed, the executor takes a pessimistic view and calculates the max amount of units a transaction could use.
 The downside of this approach is that this inference is pessimistic and you may need a larger balance than otherwise to perform txs.
 The other side of this is that it reduces the viability of dust accounts.

 #### No Priority Fees
 Transactions are executed in FIFO order.
 Price-sorted mempools are only required if transactions will sit for a while (not the case with 60s default validity window).
+If a transaction cannot be executed, it will be dropped and must be resubmitted by the original issuer.

+As a convenient byproduct, this means the `hypersdk` mempool only needs to maintain a single heap for all pending transactions (just to clear expired txs).

 #### Key Flat Fee + Size-Based Fees
 Chunks = 64B